donhenton/node-sandbox/README.md

 This application demonstrates various aspects of NodeJS applications.
 The server uses <a href="http://www.embeddedjs.com/">EJS</a> for templating.
 It explores routing, controllers and the use of require for modules.
+Basic web site functionality such as cookies and sessions are also demonstrated.
+Session persistence is via Mongodb.
 Additionally, it demonstrates REST services with Node and Express, and Websockets with socket.io.